What is the IIoT? A definitive guide to the Industrial Internet of Things

 After we showed our IIoT solution to respondents, survey results highlighted a real need for this technology.
 We asked them to rate their interest and how important they felt our solution was for their business from a scale of 1-7 (1 low – 7 high).
 On average, companies rated the solution as 6 for interest and 6 for importance.

 The industries currently using the IIoT are mainly manufacturing, retail, utilities, and transportation.
 Utilities can use IIoT platforms to reduce the costs of sending staff to check on remote installations by making them self-monitoring.
 They can also install IoT sensors in their equipment to monitor vibrations, temperature, and moisture in real-time.
 The IIoT in retail helps create faster, more efficient logistics and supply chains, so businesses can detect bottlenecks, improve customer experience, and better collaborate with new partners.
 Transportation and auto manufacturers can improve the performance of their vehicles using the IIoT and Smart Factory technology.
 IIoT can also be used in the automotive industry to reduce environmental emissions, helping them meet sustainability objectives.
-Research from mobile satellite communications company Inmarsat found that two-thirds of transportation organizations are pursuing IIoT to improve their environmental footprint.
-Health care organizations could also become big users of IIoT platforms, with technology helping free up time for doctors and nurses to accommodate more patients.

 What are the security considerations and challenges in adopting the Industrial Internet of Things?